 It is also different from a default cycle.
 A default cycle describes the time path through which missed payments, restructurings, and realized losses accumulate.
 A credit crunch describes the stressed lending environment that can precede or intensify that process.

 Spread widening is another related but narrower concept.
 Wider spreads show that investors demand more compensation for bearing credit risk or liquidity uncertainty, but spreads alone do not prove that financing channels have broken down.
 A market can reprice risk sharply and still continue to fund borrowers.
-A credit crunch implies a broader deterioration in actual credit provision and renewal.
+A credit crunch implies deterioration in actual credit provision, renewal, and market access.

 The distinction from a liquidity crunch also matters.
 A liquidity crunch usually concerns immediate cash availability, funding-market stress, or impaired trading depth.
 A credit crunch is specifically about the willingness and capacity to extend credit.
 The two often overlap in stressed periods, but they are not identical conditions.